BJP's Gautam Gambhir accepts defeat in Delhi

 Loss for BJP means it is out of power in Delhi for 27 years

 "We tried our best but, probably, we could not convince the people of the state.
-I hope Delhi develops under the chief ministership of Arvind Kejriwal," Mr Gambhir said to ANI.
+I hope Delhi develops under the chief ministership of Arvind Kejriwal," Gambhir said to ANI.

-Besides this, BJP leader Parvesh Varma who pulled for delivering hate speeches during poll campaign, also has conceded defeat.
+Besides this, BJP leader Parvesh Varma who pulled for delivering hate speeches during the poll campaign also has conceded defeat.

-He said , "I accept the result.
+He said, "I accept the result.
 We will work hard and give a better performance in the next elections.".